Adarshverma12/Delta-Demo/README.md

 # Delta-Demo
-It is knowing about Git and GitHub
+It is knowing about Git and GitHub classes